-Siri was set to be preloaded on Verizon's Android phones before being snapped up by AppleAlex Wagner - Deputy Managing Editor, News Desk
+Siri was set to be preloaded on Verizon's Android phones before being snapped up by AppleAlex Wagner - Editorial Director of News and Content

 Siri first made its way onto iOS with the introduction of the iPhone 4S and iOS 5, and since then Siri has become one of the main features that Apple's mobile operating system is known for.
 It almost didn't shake out like that, though, as a new report from The Huffington Post has revealed that Siri nearly became a feature for Verizon's lineup of Android phones.
 Included in a large feature that covers Siri's beginnings to its iOS debut, The Huffington Post says that Verizon reached an agreement with Siri's creators in the fall of 2009 to preinstall the app on all Verizon Android phones released the following year.
 Verizon reportedly even created commercials promoting Siri as a feature of its devices.